 Cars for Schools

-The Bureau of Automotive Repair’s (BAR) Cars for Schools program provides retired vehicles to public high schools, community colleges, and regional occupation programs across California.
-The program supports hands-on training for students while also improving California's air quality.
+The Cars for Schools program provides retired vehicles to public high schools, community colleges, and regional occupation programs across California.
+The program supports hands-on training opportunities for students preparing for automotive careers.

 How the program works